KaiWedekind/modokDB/README.md

 ## Installation

-This module is distributed via [npm](https://www.npmjs.com/) which is bundled with [node](https://nodejs.org/) and should be installed as one of your project dependencies:
+This module is distributed via [npm](https://www.npmjs.com/) which is bundled with [node](https://nodejs.org/) and should be installed as one of your project's `dependencies`:

 ```
 npm install --save modokDB